The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-A taxable person is a business who is either making or intending to make taxable supplies in the UK, distance sales in the UK, or relevant EU acquisitions of goods in the UK, and may be liable to be registered for VAT or be entitled to register for VAT.
-If a person is liable to be registered for VAT and deliberately fails to register, he is committing fraud.
+A taxable person is a business who is either making or intending to make taxable supplies in the UK, distance sales in the UK, or relevant EU acquisitions of goods in the UK (until 1 January 2021), and may be liable to be registered for VAT or be entitled to register for VAT.
+If a person is liable to be registered for VAT and deliberately fails to register, they are committing fraud.

-Also, if a person is not registered for VAT and is in business and he charges VAT on supplies of goods and services and this VAT is not accounted for to HMRC, the person is committing fraud.
+Also, if a person is not registered for VAT and is in business and they charge VAT on supplies of goods and services and this VAT is not accounted for to HMRC, the person is committing fraud.

-Please see the Overview ― registering for VAT, Overseas business ― registering for VAT in the UK and Penalties ― VAT and excise wrongdoing guidance notes for more information.
+Please see the Overview ― registering for VAT, Overseas business ― registering for VAT in the UK and Penalties ― VAT wrongdoing guidance notes for more information.